allie x is our sweet-sounding candy crush

 Which new music speaks to you the most?

 I've been listening to Flume, Nicola Cruz, and The Internet.

 What's the best advice you've ever received and who was it from?

 "If you knew you would eventually succeed, how would you do things differently now?"
 Martin Kierszenbaum said that to me.

 I suppose it means that the full picture isn't complete without visuals to juxtapose some of the sugary sweetness of the music.
-That said, many songs in CollXtion II have more depth of colour to me, than the songs in CollXtion I. Or maybe I'm just seeing things differently now.
+That said, many songs in CollXtion II have more depth of color to me than the songs in CollXtion I. Or maybe I'm just seeing things differently now.

-Self-destructive patterns of thought and behaviour… I try and not let them get the better of me, but sometimes they get the best of me.
+Self-destructive patterns of thought and behavior.
+I try and not let them get the better of me, but sometimes they get the best of me.